30 December 2007

 24 February 2007

-Kind Hearts and Coronets (starring Dennis Price and Alec Guiness)
+Kind Hearts and Coronets (Dennis Price and Alec Guiness)

 This film was highly recommended to us by a friend whose opinion we tended to agree with.
 However, our copy of 'Kind Hearts and Coronets' came free with a relative's newspaper.
 On balance, we were glad that we didn't pay for it.

 It's a black and white film, made in 1949.
-The two main stars are Dennis Price, playing a young man who has been disinherited from his upper class family, but decides that he wants to inherit the title... so sets out to kill everyone else standing in his way.
+There are two main stars.
+Dennis Price plays a young man who has been disinherited from his upper class family.
+He decides that he wants to inherit the title... so sets out to kill everyone else who is standing in his way.
 Alec Guiness plays several different parts - all related people, male and female - and does them extremely well.

 However, the plot is extremely far-fetched, and the ending rather predictable.
 We don't have a problem with the bizarre or unlikely, but it was an odd subject matter to be treated as a comedy.
-There was rather a lot of slapstick humour that left us rolling our eyes more than laughing.
+There was rather a lot of slapstick, too, that left us rolling our eyes more than laughing.

 Review copyright Sue's DVD Reviews